-If you’re looking to find and remove ALL of your private records from the maximum number of data broker and people-search sites, and therefore clean up Google search results for your name, OneRep’s fully automated removal from 192 sources is a fast, comprehensive, easily trackable and affordable way to do it.
-OneRep’s competitor offers a different approach – the service removes private information from 30+ websites and the removal is performed manually by DeleteMe privacy representatives.
+If you’re looking to find and remove ALL of your private records from the maximum number of data broker and people-search sites, and therefore clean up Google search results for your name, OneRep’s fully automated removal from 199 sources is a fast, comprehensive, easily trackable and affordable way to do it.
+OneRep’s competitor offers a different approach – the service removes private information from around 50 and the removal is performed manually by DeleteMe privacy representatives.

 Hi, I’m Mikalai, the CTO of OneRep.
 As I already mentioned here, I was part of a small group of individuals who started OneRep back in 2015.
 At that time, there were only two ways to remove your information from people-search engines: spend weeks and months going through various sites’ opt-out procedures or pay thousands of dollars to privacy consultants and reputation management agencies who would do the work for you.

 So we set off with a clear idea – give people an affordable tool to reclaim their online privacy.
 What we built was the first fully automated service that opts you out of the largest number of people-search sites that’s technically possible.

 Now, there are other players in the privacy space as well, each with their own take on removing personal information.
 For instance, DeleteMe applies a manual approach.
 DeleteMe alternatives like BrandYourself and ReputationDefender focus on managing online reputation and boosting internet visibility, and provide opt-out of people-search sites as part of their offerings only.